vitor-vfm/PlagiarismDetector/README.md

 # PlagiarismDetector
 Program to detect plagiarism in essays - final project for CMPUT 275

-This program is designed to be ran in PyPy instead of the normal Python 3 interpreter.
+This program is designed to run in PyPy instead of the normal Python 3 interpreter.
 The regular python interpreter is just WAY too slow (at least 10 times compared to PyPy), which is detrimental to both development and presentation.